Unidata/nexus-IaC/provisioning/roles/testing/README.md

 `test.sh` is derived from the aforementioned script.
 We've simplified it by dropping support for all Linux distros except 'ubuntu1604'.
 We've also done some light refactoring and documentation additions.
-Finally, we've added support for running functional tests in our main playbook, which we've marked with the 'test' tag.
+Finally, we've added support for running a separate playbook that includes tests only.